Dog Friendly Hiking Trails in Sedona, AZ

 Courthouse Butte Loop Trail Courthouse Butte Loop Trail is pet-friendly.
 This wide pathway is ideal for canine hikers of who can handle moderate hikes.
 The trail is a gentle clim that circles Bell Rock and gives you a great view of red rock formations.
 Leashed dogs are welcome, as long as they are cleaned up after.
 See Details

-Dead Horse Ranch State Park Dead Horse Ranch State Park is a dog-friendly state park and trail in Cottonwood, AZ.
-You and your pup can explore more than 420 acres of the developed portion of Dead Horse Ranch State Park while enjoying hiking, canoeing, picnicking, fishing, and more.
-Dogs must be on a leash at all times.
+Dead Horse Ranch State Park Dead Horse Ranch State Park is a dog-friendly recreation area in Cottonwood, AZ.
+You and your pup can explore various trails or spend the day fishing.
+Picnic tables are also available throughout the park for use.
+Please note Fido must be on a leash at all times.
 See Details

 Montezuma Well at Montezuma Castle National Monument Bring your dog to explore the Montezuma Well cenote trails at the Montezuma Castle National Monument.
 The path from the parking lot to the "well" is a loop but one side (near ranger's office) has stairs and is quite steep while the other side (near the vault toilets) is longer but flatter.
 These two options accommodate various levels of human and canine fitness.
 See Details